 The CPA Exam consists of 4 sections, which are:

 1- Financial Accounting and Reporting (FAR)– Mainly covers the basic and advanced accounting courses you took in the university.
 This includes Financial Accounting Principles, Intermediate Accounting, Governmental and Advanced Accounting courses.
-FAR topics include financial statements, consolidations, leases, bonds, pensions, equity, currency translation, deferred tax and more.
+Topics covered in FAR include financial statements, consolidations, leases, bonds, pensions, equity, currency translation, cash flow, deferred tax and more.

 2- Auditing and Attestation (AUD)– Covers the auditing course you took in the university.
-AUD topics include internal controls, planning the audit, substantive testing, types of audit reports, audit sampling and Statements of Accounting and Review Services.
+Areas covered in the AUD section include internal controls, planning the audit, substantive testing, types of audit reports, audit sampling and Statements of Accounting and Review Services.

 3- Business Environment and Concepts (BEC)– Covers the cost and managerial accounting courses you took in the university.
 In addition, BEC covers corporate governance, microeconomics, macroeconomics, financial management, Information Technology and operations management.

-4- Regulation (REG)– This section is considered totally new for international candidates.
+4- Regulation (REG)– This section is considered a totally new content for international candidates.
 It covers basically the U.S. taxation and business law topics.
-REG topics include corporate tax, individual tax, S-corp, partnerships, estate tax, gift, exempt organizations and professional responsibilities.
+Topics tested in the REG section include corporate tax, individual tax, S-corp, partnerships, estate tax, gift, exempt organizations and professional responsibilities and ethics.

 CPA Exam Duration and Passing Score

-The CPA Exam is a 16-hour, four-part assessment you must pass in order to qualify to get a CPA license.
-Each section is a 4-hour exam.
-In addition, there is an extra 30 minutes for each exam, not counted from the exam time, allocated to:
+The CPA Exam is a 16-hour, four-part assessment that you must pass in order to qualify to get a CPA license.
+Each section is a 4 hour exam and there is also an additional 30 minutes, which are not counted from the exam time, allocated to:

 –10 minutes for the exam introductory screens;